 - Lazy Spool:

-On the first execution, a lazy builder reads, stores, and immediately returns each row as it is read; these will always match the Predicate Later executions read and return the rows from the worktable if they exist, otherwise they read, store, and return additional rows by calling their child operator.
+On the first execution, a lazy spool reads, stores, and immediately returns each row as it is read; these will always match the Predicate Later executions read and return the rows from the worktable if they exist, otherwise they read, store, and return additional rows by calling their child operator.

 An Index Spool does not have the ability to operate as a “consumer” (see Table Spool for more details).
 However, it is possible for a consumer Table Spool to read data from an Index Spool – so far I have only seen this in the case of a stack spool.